 Image Source

 ‘Omikuji’ is another Japanese tradition where you can have your fortune read.
-You will have to pay a small amount and then shake up or spin a jar which contains sticks that the fortune is folded around the stick.
-After you have chosen your stick, you will be able to tell if you will have good fortune or be cursed, you can find your fortune in details.
-You can take it with you when you leave, however, if it is a bad fortune, you can tie it back up to a section where most of the bad fortunes lie.
-The fortune teller there will also tell you how to change or improve your life so that the bad luck does not follow you.
+You will have to pay a small amount and then shake up or spin a jar that contains sticks, and the fortune is folded around the stick.
+After you have chosen your stick, you can tell if you will have good fortune or be cursed; you can find your fortune in detail.
+You can take it with you when you leave; however, if it is a bad fortune, you can tie it back up to a section where most of the bad fortunes lie.
+The fortune teller there will also tell you how to change or improve your life so that bad luck does not follow you.

 9. Have fun and take part in the traditional games